 In more technical terms, Calliope allows a modeller to define technologies with arbitrary characteristics by "inheriting" basic traits from a number of included base tech groups - supply, supply\plus, demand, conversion, conversion\plus, and transmission.
-These groups are described in more detail in List of abstract base technology groups.
+These groups are described in more detail in Abstract base technology groups.

-1.4.1 Terminology
+1.3.1 Terminology